 So there you have it.
 Ten tripod tips and tricks plus some ways to know you’re getting your money’s worth.
 While spending several hundred dollars on a tripod is definitely not as sexy or satisfying as buying a new lens or camera body, it is every bit as important.
 Keep in mind that setting up the tripod for a shoot may take some extra prep time, but the results are worth the effort.
 You’ll also have to slow down and really think through how you want to set up a photograph or what angle would work best with your subjects.
 With just a little practice, you may find that using a tripod is easier than you think.

 Be sure to keep an eye out for Part 2 of this series on tripods: My favorite tripods and tripod heads and how and why I use them.

-And until next time, go pick up that camera and shoot something–with or without a tripod– because your BEST shot is your NEXT shot.
-So keep learning, keep thinking, and keep shooting.
-Adios!
+Now go pick up that camera and shoot something – with or without a tripod – because your BEST shot is your NEXT shot!